Barren Cross: Reunion

 On May 8, 2008, the band officially announced they would be returning to the music scene, launching MySpace and Facebook pages for the band and remaining active in communication.
-The band initially announced a reunion which included original lead singer, Mike Lee, but would eventually announce experienced singer, Dean Kohn, would be fulfilling vocal duties.
-A successful short-term reunion with a few international reunion concerts ensued, with announcements of a return to the recording studio with new music.
+The band initially announced a reunion which included original lead singer Michael Drive.
+A short-term reunion with a few international reunion concerts ensued, with announcements of a return to the recording studio with new music.

 In 2010, Barren Cross announced a special re-release of their debut album, Believe EP, marking the 25-year anniversary of its original 1985 independent release.
-Mike Lee has since appeared on Barren Cross' most recent live performances.
-In 2013 Barren Cross released a live album Birth Pangs, which is a recording of their performance at Elements of Rock the previous year.
+Michael Drive has since appeared on Barren Cross' most recent live performances.
+In 2013, Barren Cross released a live album, Birth Pangs, which is a recording of their performance at Elements of Rock the previous year.

+Drummer Steve Whitaker died from amyotrophic lateral sclerosis on November 6, 2025, at the age of 62.